-The unpaid refund discharge is another way to cancel your federal student loan.
 The unpaid refund discharge is available because you do not always have to repay the full loan amount if you left school early.
 If you went to school for less than 60% of the loan repayment period, you should have received a refund for at least some of what you owed on your loan.
 In these circumstances, schools are supposed to return the money to the lender and make sure that you get a refund on your loan balance.

 If you left school early, but you still owe a lot in government loans, it is possible that you should have received a full or partial federal loan refund.
 If you did not get a refund that you were entitled to, you can apply for an unpaid refund cancellation.